arkansas-state-capital

 While all anesthesia professionals deliver the same anesthetics, there are several models for who makes up the anesthesia delivery team:

-• Care-team model - physician anesthesiologists supervising resident physicians in training and directing qualified non-physician anesthesia providers, such as CRNAs, who ultimately administer the anesthetics.
+Physician anesthesiologists supervising resident physicians in training and directing qualified non-physician anesthesia providers, such as CRNAs, who ultimately administer the anesthetics.

-• All-MD model - anesthesia care provided by medical doctors only, specifically physician anesthesiologists.
+Anesthesia care provided by medical doctors only, specifically physician anesthesiologists.
 Because of the higher staff costs, this model is most prevalent in one- or two-room surgery centers and less common in large ambulatory service centers.

-• All-CRNA model - anesthesia care delivered by CRNAs independently, without the involvement of an anesthesiologist.
+Anesthesia care delivered by CRNAs independently, without the involvement of an anesthesiologist.
 In states where supervision is required, CRNAs practicing in this model can be supervised by any licensed physician.

-• MD+CRNA model - this model functions much like the care team model but with fewer supervision requirements, allowing CRNAs to function according to their full scope of practice.
+This model functions much like the care team model but with fewer supervision requirements, allowing CRNAs to function according to their full scope of practice.